codemarc/gridsvcs-motd/README.md

 GS_OPENAI_API_KEY=<motd openai api-key>
 ```

-The start script will load the environment variables from the .env.development or the
+The start script will load the environment variables from the .env.dev or the
-.env.production file depending on mode.
+.env.prod file depending on mode.
 If not file is available it will use the default environment.
-Running the env command will display the environment variables. .env.development is used by defined in the illustration below
+Running the env command will display the environment variables. .env.dev is used by defined in the illustration below

 ```log
 $ ./start env